xiaoronglv/CKAD-exercises/d.configuration.md

 </p>
 </details>

 ### Create a configMap 'cmvolume' with values 'var8=val8', 'var9=val9'.
 Load this as a volume inside an nginx pod on path '/etc/lala'.
-Create the pod and 'ls' into the '/etc/lala' directory. (🔴 x 1)
+Create the pod and 'ls' into the '/etc/lala' directory.

 <details><summary>show</summary>
 <p>